-Students who have difficulty meeting the specific financial costs of attending college may be eligible for financial help from the Student Support Fund.
+Students who have difficulty meeting the specific financial costs of attending college may be eligible for financial help from the 16-19 Bursary.
 This is a cash-limited fund available to help with travel costs, books, equipment and UK trips.
 Generally, households whose income is £30,000 or under are eligible to apply but special circumstances can be taken into consideration.
-Application forms to the Student Support Fund can be collected from Student Services or downloaded from our Intranet page, once you have enrolled at college.
+Application forms to the 16-19 Bursary can be collected from Student Services or downloaded from our Intranet page, once you have enrolled at college.
 You are welcome to contact us to discuss this further.
 We also oversee the free college meals programme, and have a second hand bookshop that allows students to purchase and re-sell textbooks.

 Vulnerable Student Bursary